Skip to Content

 If you offer wholesale (or any non-public-catalog purchasing flow), this guide explains how Mercer surfaces Shopify B2B to your buyers.

 This guide assumes B2B is enabled on your Shopify plan (Plus or Commerce Components) and you’ve configured at least one company, catalog, and price list.
-Mercer reads native B2B data — customer.b2b?, customer.company, customer.current_location, variant.quantity_rule, variant.quantity_price_breaks, and the customer.companies array for multi-company switching.
+Mercer reads native B2B data — customer.b2b?, customer.current_company, customer.current_location, variant.quantity_rule, variant.quantity_price_breaks, and the customer.company_available_locations array for multi-location switching.
 No custom metafields are required.

 If your store is B2C-only, you can skip this guide.
 None of the B2B UI renders for non-B2B customers — no extra markup, no extra requests.